tony-aw/tinycodet/README.md

 ## Import operator

-One can import a package and assign an alias to it in base R using:
+One can import a package and assign it to an alias in base R using:

 ``` r
 alias <- loadNamespace("packagename")
 ```

-Using a package alias, instead of using `library` or `require`, has obvious benefits (i.e. prevent overlapping namespaces, prevent overriding base/core R functions, prevent polluting the namespace, clarify which function came from which package).
+Doing the above, instead of attaching a package using `library` or `require`, can (sometimes) be quite beneficial (i.e. prevent overlapping namespaces, prevent overriding base/core R functions, prevent polluting the namespace, clarify which function came from which package) - despite the fact that using an alias is not popular among R users.

-It does, however, have a drawback: you cannot easily import multiple packages under the same alias (actually, it is very possible, but it requires converting environments to lists, and that will make your code unnecessarily ugly).
+Loading a package alias does have some drawbacks.
+One is that you cannot easily import multiple packages under the same alias.
 There are a couple of situations where importing multiple packages into a single alias might be preferable:

 - suppose package `B` is supposed to overwrite a couple of functions from package `A` (for example if package `B` extends or improves the